-With the staggering rise in the value of some cryptocurrencies such as Bitcoin and Ethereum, crypto traders and enthusiasts may have serious tax questions on their minds.
-With the Internal Revenue Service (IRS) stepping up enforcement efforts, even those who hold the currency — let alone trade it — need to make sure they don’t run afoul of the law.
+With the staggering rise and fall of some cryptocurrencies such as Bitcoin and Ethereum, crypto traders may have serious tax questions on their minds.
+The Internal Revenue Service (IRS) is stepping up enforcement efforts, and even those who hold the currency — let alone trade it — need to make sure they don’t run afoul of the law.
 That might be easier to do than you think, given how the IRS treats cryptocurrency.

 “It’s a really big enforcement area for the IRS right now,” says Brian R. Harris, tax attorney at Fogarty Mueller Harris, PLLC in Tampa.
 “They’re generating a lot of publicity in going after people who hold, trade or use cryptocurrency.
 Those people can be a target for audit or compliance verification.”